Absolutely continuous invariant measures for random non-uniformly expanding maps: Absolutely continuous invariant measures

 \subsection{Construction of absolutely continuous invariant probability measures}

 Assume that we are in the conditions of Theorem \ref{mthm:PrincipalA}.
-Clearly, the set $Z$ in the statement of Theorem \ref{mthm:PrincipalA} and Corollary \ref{mcor:finiteergodicmeasures} may be taken positively invariant under $\fhi$.
-Given any $\la>0$, let $Z(\la)$ be the set of points in $Z$ for which the limit in \eqref{eq:posiexponents} is greater than $2\la$.
+Clearly, the set $Z$ in the statement of Theorems \ref{mthm:PrincipalA} and \ref{mcor:finiteergodicmeasures} may be taken positively invariant under $\fhi$.
+Given any $\la>0$, let $Z(\la)$ be the set of points in $Z$ for which the inequality \eqref{eq:posiexponents} holds.
 Then $Z(\la)$ is positively invariant.
-Let us fix a constant $\la>0$ such that $\nu\times\leb(Z(\la))>0$.
-Let $\constantB>0$ be the constant found on Theorem \ref{PrincipalB}.
 As usual, $Z(\te,\la)$ denotes the $\te$-section of the set $Z(\la)$.
-Thus, we define the following measures on $I_0$, for every $n\in\N$ and $\te\in \toro$